-The Write Disable Instruction (Figure 7) resets the Write Enable Latch (WEL) bit in the Status Register to a 0.
-The Write Disable Instruction is entered by driving /CS low, shifting the Instruction code "04h" into the DI pin and then driving /CS high.
-Note that the WEL bit is automatically reset after Power-up and upon completion of the Write Status Register, Erase/Program Security Registers, Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase and Reset Instructions.
+The Write Disable instruction (Figure 6) resets the Write Enable Latch (WEL) bit in the Status Register to a 0.
+The Write Disable instruction is entered by driving /CS low, shifting the instruction code "04h" into the DI pin and then driving /CS high.
+Note that the WEL bit is automatically reset after Power-up and upon completion of the Write Status Register, Erase/Program Security Registers, Page Program, Quad Page Program, Sector Erase, Block Erase and Chip Erase instructions.